AARP Hearing Center

 That does not mean the flu vaccine is useless, doctors and public health experts stress.

 The influenza vaccine provides protection for three flu viruses: an A(H1N1) virus, an A(H3N2) virus and a B/Victoria lineage virus.
-So even if this year’s vaccine doesn’t end up being a perfect match for one of the strains — and experts say it’s too early to tell if that’s the case — it can still provide protection from the others circulating.
+So even if this year’s vaccine doesn’t turn out to be a perfect match for one of the strains, it can still provide protection against the others circulating.

 “It’s also true that even when we say there’s a mismatch, the vaccine oftentimes continues to protect against severe disease better than it protects against infection,” Pekosz says.
 This is especially important for older adults, who are at higher risk of getting seriously sick from a flu infection.